What is it?

 - Remove infected persons with symptoms from jobs that require food handling.

 - Pets with diarrhea should be examined by a veterinarian.

 - Water from a cistern connected to the eaves troughs is not a safe supply.
 Eaves troughs should not be connected to a cistern.

-- If you have cryptosporidiosis, do not swim in public water for at least two weeks after the diarrhea stops.
-Just being immersed in the water may contaminate it.
+If you have cryptosporidiosis, do not swim in public water for at least two weeks after the diarrhea stops.
+Just being immersed in the water may contaminate it and spread the disease.

 1. Ontario Ministry of Health and Ministry of Long Term Care Publications.
 Cryptosporidiosis.
 (2019).